-The gallery features the collection built up by Dr Hermann Klumpp (1902–1987): one of the world's most comprehensive compilations of prints by Lyonel Feininger (1871–1956).
-The gallery was founded in 1986 as the Lyonel Feininger Gallery, giving the town of Quedlinburg (today a World Heritage site) an internationally acclaimed museum specialising in classical modernism.
+The museum features the collection built up by Dr Hermann Klumpp (1902–1987): one of the world's most comprehensive compilations of prints by Lyonel Feininger (1871–1956).
+The museum was founded in 1986 as the Lyonel Feininger Gallery, giving the town of Quedlinburg (today a World Heritage site) an internationally acclaimed museum specialising in classical modernism.

-In 2006, the gallery was integrated into the Saxony-Anhalt regional art museum, run by the Moritzburg Castle foundation in Halle an der Saale.
+In 2006, the museum was integrated into the Stiftung Moritzburg Halle (Saale) - Kunstmuseum des Landes Sachsen-Anhalt.
 In 2014, the structure of the foundation was reformed and the two sites became part of what is now the cultural foundation Kulturstiftung Sachsen-Anhalt.
 Since then, as well as its famous core collection, the Feininger Gallery has developed into a museum of graphic art.
 Its special exhibitions present top-class graphics from all eras.
 In addition to international art, this includes regional art history up to the present day.